 While lots of people impulse buy during Black Friday, some people may still be on the fence about making a purchase from your business.

 To make sure your posts convert into sales, write captions that deliver a strong message and guide your users towards action.

 For example, your CTA can ask viewers to shop your collection, comment on a post, use a promo code at checkout, browse your sales, pre-order a product, and so much more!

-Whatever you choose, just make sure that you’re guiding your followers and viewers to take an action from your post.
+Whatever you choose, just make sure that you’re guiding your followers and viewers to perform an action after reading your caption.

 Tip #10: Create Black Friday Posts that Match Your Instagram Aesthetic